top of page

 What are dangers of switching to other 2FA methods?

-While SMS 2FA has significant vulnerabilities, alternative methods are not completely immune to threats either so you need to know exactly what are its weaknesses to be informed.
+While SMS 2FA has significant vulnerabilities, alternative methods are not completely immune to threats either so you need to know exactly what are its weaknesses to be informed when using them but they are safer alternatives in terms of security but aren't easier than SMS.
 Below are some of the main alternatives to SMS for two-factor authentication (2FA) and the potential risks associated with each:

 1. Authenticator Apps (Google Authenticator, Authy, etc.) Risks: